From-the-Jammer-Line/From-the-Jammer-Line.github.io/_posts/2020-06-13-Reverse-Glide-Juke.md

    These are difficult, especially if you are on soft wheels or sticky flooring, so be easy on yourself.
 They can be hard.
 I've fallen tons of times practicing these, but they will make you a stronger skater who's more agile.

 6. **The Juke.** Now is the time to put together what you've learned into the juke itself.
-Start small, but the goal is to try and get quick at transitioning onto a one-footed glide, and then curing around objects using the inside edge.
+Start small, but the goal is to try and get quick at transitioning onto a one-footed glide, and then cutting around objects using the inside edge.
 But, first, start out just practicing getting the transition, glide, and curve.
 Here is me working on this:

    <center><iframe width="560" height="315" src="https://www.youtube.com/embed/hVshAtsHdsA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

    Sometimes I try and make the curve wide, other times I work on getting the curve nice and sharp.
 I also work on trying to ride the glide in a complete 360.
 Playing around will make you more comfortable with the move later.
-Once you feel good with it start practicing around an object, or a friend.
+Once you feel good with it, start practicing around an object or a friend.

 7. Remember to have fun!
 That's what this is all about.